farhad-dalirani/Nano-AutoML-Cloud/README.md

 ## Todo
 - User Authentication and Authorization: Implement OAuth2-based user identification and verification to enhance security and enable multi-user access control for training, prediction, and experiment tracking endpoints.

-- Expand Model Capabilities: Integrate advanced machine learning architectures, including Graph Neural Networks (GNNs) and TabM neural network, to improve performance on complex and structured data tasks.
+- Expand Model Capabilities: Integrate more advanced machine learning architectures, including Graph Neural Networks (GNNs) and TabM neural network, to improve performance on complex and structured data tasks.

 - Support for Multiple Data Modalities: Extend the pipeline to handle other modalities such as images, text, and time series, enabling broader applicability across diverse machine learning problems.

+- Currently, the app stores models, logs, and artifacts both on the local machine and in the AWS S3 bucket.
+In the future, update the code to store everything only on S3 to better utilize EC2 instance space.